Littoral combat ship: List of littoral combat ships

-As of December 2019, a total of 35 littoral combat ships are planned, including 16 Freedom-class ships and 19 Independence-class ships.
+As of December 2019, a total of 35 littoral combat ships is planned, including 16 Freedom-class ships and 19 Independence-class ships.
 Ships are assigned to either Littoral Combat Ship Squadron One, based in San Diego Ca., or Littoral Combat Ship Squadron Two, based in Mayport, Florida.

 Note: The Navy has yet to place orders for 17th, 18th, and 19th Freedom-class variants.
 Should that occur, they will be entered on this list as "LCS-33", "LCS-35", and "LCS-37".